 Houses and apartment buildings in Oslo differ considerably in both style and layout.
 On one end of the spectrum are older buildings built in classic styles with high ceilings, long thin hallways, one or two bedrooms and one bathroom.
 There is normally little storage space except for a basement or attic unit, and rarely any security.
 On the other end are modern glass apartment buildings with all the amenities expected of contemporary urban accommodation.

-Houses offer a similar range, from century-old dark, wooden houses with thatch roofs to square, light, concrete buildings featuring large glass windows and security gates.
+Houses offer a similar range, from century-old dark, wooden houses with thatch roofs to square, light, concrete buildings featuring security gates and large windows.

 Although the price of housing in Oslo is generally quite high, it differs by neighbourhood.
-Accommodation in the city centre is expensive and generally small.
-If expats want a spacious place with a garden they should look at options in the suburbs.
+Accommodation in the city centre is expensive and generally cramped.
+If expats want a spacious place with a garden, they should look at options in the suburbs.
 Nordstrand is one option to the east, as is Snarøya (also one of Oslo’s wealthiest areas) to the west.